GENESIS ProofRelay MCP Verifier

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Choose the next public-safe GENESIS checkpoint for a paid, material, or relied-upon agent workflow.'
-It specifies the verb (recommend), resource (checkpoint), and context (public-safe, workflow type), and is distinct from sibling tools focused on adaptation, building, or verification.
+The description clearly states the tool's purpose: to recommend the next public-safe GENESIS checkpoint for paid, material, or relied-upon agent workflows.
+It uses a specific verb ('choose') and resource ('checkpoint'), and distinguishes it from sibling tools by focusing on recommendation rather than building, verifying, or adapting.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.